 You may qualify for an advanced rank if you have certain skills that have been acquired through civilian experience or education.
 Your recruiter will be able to help you determine if you meet the requirements.
 An advance in rank may be available for the following:

 - Soldiers who refer new recruits through the Stripes for Buddies program

-- Serving 2 or 3 years in high school Junior ROTC
+- Completed 2 or 3 years of Junior ROTC in high school

-- Completing college credit hours (more hours = more rank)
+- Completed college credit hours (more hours = more rank)

 - Completed all Phase II requirements of the Air Force Civil Air Patrol and been awarded the Billy Mitchell Award

 - Taken part in the Naval Sea Cadet Corps and been awarded the Certificate of Advancement (NSCADM 024)